vitouchiha/AISearch/docs/COMMON_ERRORS.md

 At the moment I do not have a way to show the user this error.
 I'm currently working on a solution.
 Until then, check your AI account quota.

 If you are still getting no results after checking your account quota, please open an issue.

+---

+### Unable to update or install addon via configuration page

+If you are getting an error it is most likely due to an extreme rate limit I have set.
+I have done it this way to reduce abuse.

+The rate limit is one hour.